 Accurate and open communication is the beginning of good medical care.
 This is especially true for headache patients, because a correct diagnosis depends almost entirely on information the patient gives the healthcare provider.
 Unfortunately, both healthcare providers and patients can fail to express their thoughts clearly and accurately.

 Healthcare providers may not clearly explain their diagnosis and treatment recommendations.
 Patients may not clearly express their fears and concerns about their headaches.
-Patients may also be so anxious that they don’t hear or understand what their doctor is telling them.
-Doctors often complain that they simply don’t have enough time to deal with all of the questions many patients ask.
-Unfortunately, patients may react by thinking that their doctors are ignoring their needs and concerns.
+Patients may also be so anxious that they don’t hear or understand what their healthcare provider is telling them.
+Healthcare providers often complain that they simply don’t have enough time to deal with all of the questions many patients ask.
+Unfortunately, patients may react by thinking that their healthcare providers are ignoring their needs and concerns.